-While brilliant, his speculations (like the pre-existence of souls) were later condemned, so he is not a "Saint" in the East or West.
+Some of his speculative ideas—especially on the pre-existence of souls and the final restoration of all beings—were later condemned, so he is not honored as a saint in the Catholic or Orthodox traditions.

 The first systematic theology (contains some of his condemned speculations).